Production3000/mvp3000esp/README.md

 #### <a name='MQTTCommunication'></a>MQTT Communication

-For more information on MQTT and developer resources visit [Eclipse Paho](https://projects.eclipse.org/projects/iot.paho/developer).
+For more information on MQTT and developer resources also visit [Eclipse Paho](https://projects.eclipse.org/projects/iot.paho/developer).

  *  Enable/disable.
  *  Connection status.